 Webinar #1: Introduction to BioCyc

-"Introduction to BioCyc" is presented here in seven sequential files, giving you a guided tour of the BioCyc collection in easy, concise segments.
+"Introduction to BioCyc" is presented here in six sequential segments, giving you a guided tour of the BioCyc collection in concise bites.
 To download or view, just click on one of the links following each segment's name.

-Once you've mastered the quick and intermediate searches described in the introductory webinar series, move on to the Structured Advanced Query Page and learn how to ask complex queries across one or more databases in the BioCyc collection.
-In this webinar, we cover:
+The "Using the Structured Advanced Query Page" webinar introduces users to the Structured Advanced Query Page, which allows complex queries and queries across one or more databases in the BioCyc collection.
+In this webinar, you'll learn about:

 To download or view, click one of the links below.